 - A rulemaking about accessible routes in public areas falling under the jurisdiction of state and local governments.

 These actions do not change what the ADA requires.
-Public accommodations still have to make reasonable modifications to their normal policies and procedures under Title III of the ADA to ensure access for individuals with disabilities.
-Providing equipment and furniture that such individuals can use could fall under that requirement.
+State and local governments and public accommodations still have to make reasonable modifications to their normal policies and procedures under Titles II and III of the ADA.
+These modifications can ensure access for individuals with disabilities by addressing the height and placement of furniture and equipment.
 In addition, under Title II, state and local government entities have to provide services, programs, or activities that are accessible.
 That includes pedestrian and vehicular areas such as public sidewalks and walkways, curb ramps, pedestrian signals, and on-street parking.

 For more information, read the JD Supra article.